 2. Click the pin icon.
-The item moves to the top of the list and the pin icon changes from unpinned to pinned.
+The pin icon now appears next to the pinned item:

 - 3. Click on The Wealth of Nations to open the workbook. - 3 Understand file organization.

 By default, Excel saves all workbooks into your Documents folder along with other Office documents (such as Word and PowerPoint files).
 This clearly is going to cause problems when you have a few hundred files.